 Bishop Carlton Pearson

-In that light I would want to give Carlton Pearson some respect for being true to his convictions at such great cost to himself – even if I don’t share every one of Carlton’s conclusions.
+So, in that light of all this discussion, I would like to give Carlton Pearson some respect for being true to his convictions at such great cost to himself – even if I don’t share every one of Carlton’s conclusions.
 My convictions are rooted in a careful reading of the NT scriptures which unpack the teaching of Jesus.
 I believe people need saving.
-I believe that Jesus came save the lives of people from ruination in this life and the life to come.
+I believe that Jesus came save people from ruining their lives – in this world and the world to come.

 When a preacher preaches a message to their own disadvantage such a person merits a careful listen.
 So I would recommend a viewing of “Come Sunday” as well as a read of Carlton Pearson’s book “The Gospel of Inclusion” to encourage you to persist with the vital questions which Carlton, at great personal cost, has raised so courageously.